 Affordability aside, how would you know what monitor you need?
 What display size do you require?
 The answer lies in your purpose and usage of the monitor.
 And so, this is our cue to guide and recommend a suitable monitor for you.

-Daily home entertainment
+Daily home computing

 A computer per household is a very common scenario, similar to a television or refrigerator.
 The more affluent households would equip each child with a computer.
-Well, technology has advanced to such a stage that many of us need the computer to accomplish much of our daily tasks, such as household budgeting, emailing, web surfing, and especially home entertainment.
+Well, technology has advanced to such a stage that many of us need the computer to accomplish much of our daily tasks, such as household budgeting, emailing, web surfing, and home entertainment.

-For daily home entertainment, we would recommend a monitor size of about 20" to 24", not too large, but a good size to view comfortably in a reasonably sized home.
+For such daily home use, we would recommend a monitor size of about 20" to 24", not too large, but a good size to view comfortably in a reasonably sized home.
 One all-round monitor that we highly recommend that is suitable for everyone at home is Philips Monitors 242M7, with a 23.6" screen size.

 This curved display design offers a personal experience with the user being focused at the center of the desk.
-Yet, with wide viewing angles, there is more to view on the screen, thus being more immersive.
+Yet, with wide viewing angles, there is more to view on the screen, thus being more productive.
 Packed with Ultra Wide-Color technology, the wider range of colors renders a more vivid picture, every time, making screen time so much more enjoyable.

 At the office